Emily Fields: Season 1

-Toby comes to visit Emily to prove that he is innocent, but when cats is arrested, he believes that she is responsible for it.
-Believing that Emily and Toby were involved romantically, Emily's father confronts her about it; after denying that anything is going on, she ends up coming out to her father, who is shocked.
+Toby comes to visit Emily to prove that he is innocent, but when he is arrested, he believes that she is responsible for it.
+Believing that Emily and Toby were involved romantically, Emily's father confronts her about it; after denying that anything is going on, she ends up coming out to her shocked father.
 Emily's relationship with her parents soon becomes very strained due to the truth about her sexuality, although her parents attempt to accept her by inviting Maya over to dinner.
 Although Emily's father soon warms to Maya, Emily's mother tells her that she is disgusted by Emily being gay.
-Believing Maya has corrupted Emily, she is able to have Maya sent away to "True North", a camp for juvenile delinquents, which causes Emily and her mother's relationship to suffer even more.
+Believing Maya has corrupted Emily, she can have Maya sent away to "True North", a camp for juvenile delinquents, which causes Emily and her mother's relationship to suffer even more.

-When Emily re-joined the school's swim team after a brief injury, she finds herself in a rivalry with Paige McCullers (Lindsey Shaw), an excellent swimmer who had taken Emily's place in her absence.
+When Emily re-joins the school's swim team after a brief injury, she finds herself in a rivalry with Paige McCullers (Lindsey Shaw), an excellent swimmer who had taken Emily's place in her absence.
 A title from an episode, If at First You Don't Succeed, Lie, Lie Again Highly competitive, Paige lashes out at Emily with homophobic insults, later even physically threatening her.
 Soon after, however, Paige apologizes to Emily, explaining that she was jealous of how "easy" Emily's life seemed.
 After Paige's homophobic and demanding father accuses Emily of getting preferential treatment, Emily's mother stands up to him, which helps to repair the relationship between Emily and her mother.
 Paige apologizes for her father later that evening and comes out to Emily by kissing her.
 Having grown close despite their rocky start, Emily and Paige begin to secretly date.
-They break up when Emily expresses dissatisfaction with having to hide their relationship and after Paige gets jealous seeing a girl from another school, Samara Cook (Claire Holt), flirting with Emily.
+They break up when Emily expresses dissatisfaction with having to hide their relationship and Paige gets jealous seeing a girl from another school, Samara Cook (Claire Holt), flirting with Emily.
 Emily's father is sent to Fort Hood in Killeen, Texas, to help with military training, and Emily's mother reveals to Emily that they are moving down to Texas to join him.
 Emily is dismayed, feeling as though she has only just begun to fit in at Rosewood.

 Emily recalls a memory from the day Alison went missing: Alison visited her and gave her a snow globe, which, unbeknownst to Emily at the time, contained a key to a storage locker.
 Realizing Alison had hidden something away, the girls use the key to discover a series of videos that Ian Thomas had filmed.
 Believing that Ian is A/Alison's killer, the girls make plans to confront him.
-Their plans go astray when A kills Ian and take his body from the crime scene, leaving the police suspicious of Emily and her friends.
+Their plans go astray when A kills Ian and takes his body from the crime scene, leaving the police suspicious of Emily and her friends.